eboudrant/net.ebt.muzei.miyazaki/README.md

 ============

 An extension for Muzei Live Wallpaper (Android).
 It display Ghibli studio artworks from Imgur and Tumblr.
 A Google App Engine application serve the latest artworks captions.
-All the wallpaper are presented on http://muzeighibli.net
+All the wallpaper were presented on ```http://muzeighibli.net```

 * ```app``` : Android project
 * ```server``` : Google App Engine project (golang, polymer)